-- (b) for the substitution of a new authorised address of the money lender for the authorised address of the money lender shown in his licence substitute such new authorised address and endorse such substitution on the licence; - (c) for the substitution of the new name of a corporation where the name of such corporation has been lawfully changed for the name shown in the licence issued to such corporation substitute such new name for the name shown in the licence as aforesaid and endorse the substitution on the licence. - (2) Every application under subsection (1) of this section shall - - (a) be made in the prescribed form and manner and contain such particulars as are prescribed; and - (b) be lodged with the Registrar at least fourteen clear days before the day mentioned in the application as the day on which the application is made. - (3) The Registrar shall consider the application and on being satisfied as to the fitness of the applicant may make the endorsement on payment of the prescribed fee. - 16.
+- (b) be lodged with the clerk of the Court at least fourteen clear days before the day mentioned in the application as the day on which the application will be made to the Court. - (3) The Court shall consider the application and any objection thereto made in accordance with the provisions of this Act and on being satisfied as to the fitness of the applicant or nominee may order the endorsement to be made by the clerk of the Court on payment of the prescribed fee. - 14.
 Power to executors, trustees, etc. to carry on business in case of death, etc. of licensee.
-(1) In the cases provided for in this section the business of a licensed money lender may be carried on and a licence may be transferred as follows:- - (a) if a licensed money lender dies - - (i) the executor of his will or if there be no executor or if the executor be unwilling to act, then the widow or widower of the deceased licensed money lender of the age of twentyone years or upwards or any person on behalf of the family may apply to the Registrar to have his or her name endorsed on the licence as agent pending the granting of probate of the deceased licensed money lender's will or of letters of administration of the estate; - (ii) on the grant of probate or letters of administration the executor administrator or trustees shall forthwith apply to the Registrar to have his name or the name of some nominee on his behalf endorsed on the licence; - (b) on the licensed money lender becoming a patient within the meaning of "The Mental Health Acts 1962 to 1964", as amended by subsequent Acts, or a backward person within the meaning of "The Backward Persons Act of 1938" as amended by subsequent Acts, the wife or husband of the licensed money lender or any member of the family of the licensed money lender of the age of twentyone years or upwards or any person on behalf of the family or the Public Curator may apply to the Registrar to have his or her name or the name of a nominee endorsed on the licence. - (2) Every such application shall - - (a) be made in the prescribed form and manner and contain such particulars as are prescribed; and - (b) be lodged with the Registrar at least fourteen clear days before the day mentioned in the application as the day on which the application is made.
+(1) In the cases provided for in this section the business of a licensed money lender may be carried on and a licence may be transferred as follows:- - (a) if a licensed money lender dies - - (i) the executor of his will or if there be no executor or if the executor be unwilling to act, then the widow or widower of the deceased licensed money lender of the age of twenty-one years or upwards or any person on behalf of the family may apply to the Court nearest to the authorised address of the deceased money lender to have his or her name endorsed on the licence as agent pending the granting of probate of the deceased licensed money lender's will or of letters of administration of the estate; - (ii) on the grant of probate or letters of administration the executor administrator or trustees shall forthwith apply to the Court nearest to the authorised address of the deceased money lender to have his name or the name of some nominee on his behalf endorsed on the licence: - (b) on a licensed money lender becoming a patient within the meaning of "The Mental Health Acts 1962 to 1964", as amended by subsequent Acts, or a backward person within the meaning of "The Backward Persons Act of 1938" as amended by subsequent Acts, the wife or husband of the licensed money lender or any member of the family of the licensed money lender of the age of twenty-one years or upwards or any person on behalf of the family or the Public Curator may apply to the Court nearest to the authorised address of such money lender to have his or her name or the name of a nominee endorsed on the licence. - (2) Every such application shall - - (a) be made in the prescribed form and manner and contain such particulars as are prescribed; and - (b) be lodged with the clerk of the Court at least fourteen clear days before the day mentioned in the application as the day on which the application will be made to the Court.